Yuss76A/the-discussion-blog/README.md

 The Register Page in dark mode mirrors the structure of the Login Page, ensuring a consistent user experience.
 All input fields are displayed in white, with their corresponding labels also in white, creating a classic input style against the black background.

 * Password Requirements are also presented in white to maintain readability.
-* The Register Now button features a nice blue border, providing a visually appealing call-to-action.
+* The "Register Now" button features a nice grey color, providing a classic combination with white lettering for a visually appealing call-to-action.
 * Below the registration fields, the message for users who already have an account is displayed in white, accompanied by a Log In link styled in a nice blue color.
 * Error Messaging: If users enter incorrect information in the password fields or if they attempt to register a username that is already taken, a warning message will appear below the respective input field.
 This feedback helps users correct their entries promptly.